rajasushanth/Topic-service/README.md

 ## Getting Started

-Clone the repository to your local by executing the command in git bash. ```sh git clone <https://github.com/rajasushanth/topic-service.git>```
+Clone the repository to your local by executing the command in git bash.
+Command: git clone <https://github.com/rajasushanth/topic-service.git>

 ## Prerequisites